NathalieSoat/ascii-art-web-dockerize/README.md

 # Ascii-art-web-dockerize

 Ascii-art-web consists in creating and running a server, in which it will be possible to use a web GUI (graphical user interface).
-In dockerize, the main goals is to create at least:
+In dockerize, the main goals are to create at least:

 * one Dockerfile
 * one image